Fire-Prevention/fire-prevention/UseCases/Prevention/Prevention-Calculate-Risk-Levels.md

   </tr>
   <tr>
     <td>Supplemental Requirements</td>
     <td>For now store results is part of this use case.
-This might go into the shared folder too.</td>
+This might go into the shared folder too.
+This use case repeats as many times as the simulation</td>
   </tr>
 <table>